-3.2 Production of the Pricing Document

-The content of a pricing document for use with PW-CF2, PW-CF4 and PW-CF6 to PW-CF11 is at the discretion of the Employer and care should be taken on the content included based on the risk transfer associated.
-A Bill of Quantities may be provided as a tender document or tenderers may be required to prepare one as part of their tender submission but in either case it should not be included as a Contract document.

-Refer to section 3.3.7 for guidance on the use of Bills of Quantities as Pricing Documents for PW-CF6.

-For PW-CF1, PW-CF3 and PW-CF5 the Pricing Document must be a Bill of Quantities prepared in accordance with a method of measurement approved for use with the Public Works Contracts.
-The format must comply with the principles and rules of measurement as amended for use with the Public Works Contracts, (refer to section 6 of this document).
-Below are the roles and responsibilities of the individuals involved in the pre award phase in the production of the Pricing Document for PW-CF1, PW-CF3 and PW-CF5.

-3.2.1 Role of the Employer under PW-CF1, PW-CF3 and PW-CF5

-The scope of service for the Design Team (whether in-house or external consultants) must stipulate a requirement to produce the various documents that make up the Works Requirements to a sufficient standard that will permit a Bill of Quantities to be produced in accordance with the appropriate and approved method of measurement for the project in question.

-The Employer when planning the Design Team's service delivery and project timeline must allow adequate provision for the design and production of the necessary suite of tender documents to a sufficient standard.
-(Refer to GN 1.1 Project Management section 1.4 - Managing the Project Programme)

-Production of the Pricing Document, continued
+Part 3 The Pricing Document - Pre Award Section 3.2 Production of the Pricing Document, continued

-3.2.2 Role of the Designer under PW-CF1, PW-CF3 and PW-CF5

-The Designer must ensure that the documentation that is to be included in the tendered Works Requirements is prepared and coordinated in such a fashion that it is suitable for the production of a fully measured Bill of Quantities by the Cost Consultant.

-The Designer shall comply with procurement rules when defining or describing the works on drawings or in specifications with respect to the naming of products2.
+3.2.2 Role of the Designer under PW-CF1, PW-CF3 and PW-CF5 The Designer must ensure that the documentation that is to be included in the tendered Works Requirements is prepared and coordinated in such a fashion that it is suitable for the production of a fully measured Bill of Quantities by the Cost Consultant.
+The Designer shall comply with procurement rules when defining or describing the works on drawings or in specifications with respect to the naming of products 2 .
 The Designer must ensure that they provide their designs in a timely manner to the Cost Consultant, so that the Cost Consultant has adequate time to produce a fully measured Bill of Quantities.
 The Designer must ensure that that requests for clarification or further information from the Cost Consultant are adequately responded to in a timely fashion.
 The Designer must advise the Employer and liaise with the Cost Consultant on issues surrounding design that cannot be adequately defined to allow for the production of a fully measure Bill of Quantities.
 Where the design cannot be adequately defined the Designer shall liaise with the Employer regarding the option to directly tender such an element of works.

-(Refer to the GN 2.3.3 Specialists and the Public Works Contracts)
+(Refer to the GN 2.3.3 Specialists and the Public Works Contracts) 3.2.3 Role of the Cost Consultant The Cost Consultant when preparing the Bill of Quantities must not make assumptions to cover for inadequate or incomplete design information.

-3.2.3 Role of the Cost Consultant under PW-CF1, PW-CF3 and PW-CF5
+Cost Consultant under PW-CF1, PW-CF3 and PW-CF5